DerrickSamuel2/simplenotes-163666-163806/README.md

-# Project Repository
+# SimpleNotes Repository

+This repository contains the SimpleNotes monolithic application:
+- Frontend: React app under SimpleNotesApplicationContainer/
+- Backend: FastAPI app under SimpleNotesApplicationContainer/backend/
+- DB: PostgreSQL configured via backend/.env

-This is the initial README file for the project.
+See the container README for details and how to run locally.